 Product-Service Mix Matrix

-At a very high level, the Product-Service Mix Matrix is used in the context of business, marketing, finance.
+At a very high level, the Product-Service Mix Matrix is used in the context of business, marketing, strategy.

 Product-Service Mix Matrix quadrant descriptions, including examples